github/docs/data/reusables/actions/jobs/section-defining-outputs-for-jobs.md

 {% note %}

-**Note:** When using strategy matrix, job outputs will be combined from all jobs inside matrix.
-The last executed job outputs will override matching outputs from previous jobs within same matrix.
+Matrices can be used to generate multiple outputs of different names.
+When using a matrix, job outputs will be combined from all jobs inside the matrix.

 {% endnote %}